classicrob/simply-jekyll/_notes/Domain-specific languages as end-user software.md

 ---
 ### What I learned from GuidedTrack

-Working on [[GuidedTrack]], I have become very interested in this concept of [[DSLs as applications]].
+Working on [[GuidedTrack]], I have become very interested in this concept of domain-specific languages as applications.
 GuidedTrack does this interesting thing where the functions are so high level that it's fairly plug and play to make a research study, form, or choose-your-own-adventure story.

 ![little preview of what you can do in GuidedTrack](/assets/blogpics/debugger-lite1.gif)